Wisconsin Schools of Grazing

 Personalized and Hands-On Training

-The Wisconsin Schools of Grazing offer a unique, hands-on educational experience designed to empower graziers with the knowledge and skills necessary to manage pasture-based livestock systems.
+The Wisconsin Schools of Grazing offer unique, hands-on educational experiences designed to empower graziers with the knowledge and skills necessary to manage pasture-based livestock systems.
 Our programs combine classroom learning with practical fieldwork, ensuring participants leave with actionable insights tailored to their specific farming operations.

 Upcoming Schools